 Can anybody win the patent war?

+Apple has locked horns with Samsung and other tablet computer makers over the design which the company sees as a patent infringement.
 The video that blows Apple out of the water was produced by the Knight-Ridder newspaper publisher in 1994.
 It shows a machine extremely similar to the iPad and Galaxy Tab, used as the basis of the ‘electronic newspaper’ of tomorrow.
 A judge has already ruled against Apple Inc in a patent case over the design, saying the video is evidence the look of the tablet computer is ‘obvious’.